justlark/lark.gay/site/content/log/not-about-the-animals.md

 I'm incredibly happy to be where I'm at with this group, but there's still grief about needing to work so hard to get there, especially when I see folks who joined much more recently than me build those relationships so much quicker.
-They make it look effortless.
 I don't like to think of relationship-building as a race, but it does feel like getting lapped.
+I sometimes even feel jealous watching it happen.

 Still, I'm proud of myself.
 Part of what makes me so proud of the work I've done with Anville is the personal development it represents.
 It took months of